 Athlete development and scholarships

 The Northern Territory Institute of Sport (NTIS) offers scholarships to NT athletes.
 These athletes should be identified by their National Sporting Organisation.
-The scholarships are awarded under Australia’s high performance athlete categorization framework and focuses on the following:
+The scholarships are awarded under Australia’s high performance athlete categorization framework.

 NTIS athlete scholarship

-An NTIS athlete scholarship will be awarded to athletes residing in and (where possible) representing the Northern Territory (NT) who are not competing as a professional in their sport.
+NTIS athlete scholarships are open to athletes residing in and (where possible) representing the Northern Territory (NT).

 Professional athletes are not eligible.
 A professional is an athlete who has a professional sport license (e.g. golf, triathlon) and/or is on a professional contract competing in a national or international league/championship series (e.g. AFL, NRL).